-The removal vote must take place at a valid general meeting of the membership.
+The removal vote must take place at a general meeting.
 A representative supporting the motion for removal and the executive or member facing removal (or an individual they designate), may speak for up to five minutes each.

-The removal of an executive or member requires a 2/3 majority vote of all of the members present at a valid general meeting (including executives).
+The removal of an executive or member requires a majority vote (>50%) of all of the members present at a general meeting.
 The executive or member facing removal is entitled to vote on the motion.